 In response to my asking of peoples perception of health teachers, ‘Kelly’ responded “don’t talk about (sex, pregnancy, suicide, depression, self inflicted violence, etc) because there will be a spike in it.”
 On the same platform, Carrie commented “If a kid is caught vaping it’s somehow my fault.”

-Students will take risks – didn’t you when you?
-I jumped out of a plane when I was younger!
+Students will take risks – didn’t you when you were younger?
+I jumped out of a plane in my early twenties!
 Talking about risk behaviors will NOT encourage students to engage in that behavior, but leaving gaps in their knowledge by refusing to acknowledge or teach certain material will set our students up for failure.
 Failing to talk openly and candidly about topics such as sex can only lead to confusion and stigma.

 The perfect example is the argument against ‘abstinence only until marriage’ (AOUM) sex education.
 By failing to give our students complete and medically accurate information we are doing them more harm than good.
 When those students engage in sex, they are less likely to use condoms or other forms of contraception which can prove to be problematic.
 What are we hoping to achieve by enforcing ‘no sex before marriage’ rules when typically Americans are increasingly getting married later, some don’t get married, and some are unable to get married.
 The average age for initiating sexual activity remains around 17 or 18 and has done so since the early 1990s.
 According to the Guttmacher Institute “considerable scientific evidence accumulated over the past 20 years has found that AOUM programs are not effective at preventing pregnancy or STIs, nor do they have a positive impact on age at first sexual intercourse, number of sexual partners or other behaviors.”